 - My 17-year-old brother had a band concert.
 Percussion rules!

 - Our 3-year-old daughter has had a daddy chauffeur most days.

 - I have another interview tomorrow with an awesome company on the north side of the metroplex that uses technology I dig.
 This place understands their culture and purpose — I can get on board with that!

 - Another phone interview day after tomorrow with a recruiter for a position that reads perfectly for me.

 - I also started working on the Advent of Code, which has been a lot of fun (and some of it is pretty darn challenging!).

 - Star Wars movie comes out.
 I am waiting to get a job lined up to buy tickets.
 Bit of incentive to me.
 I must see this.

 15 years…just the beginning!

 I have only heard back from one place that requires front end developers to have a Computer Science degree.
-I don’t know all developers, obviously, but many of the ones I know (or know about) either have degrees in unrelated areas like physics or Japanese or they didn’t even go to college at all!
+I don’t know all developers, obviously, but many of the ones I know (or know about) either have degrees in unrelated areas like physics (nutellahabit dot com) or Japanese (daverupert dot com) or they didn’t even go to college at all!
 I not only have a Bachelor’s degree, but I am nearly done with a Master’s degree.
 I know how to play the game, and I know how to learn and improve.
 Just gotta keep my chin up and continue to bust my butt each day.
 Thankfully I have endless curiosity about things which means I will likely never be bored again.
 There is so much to learn.
 Very exciting!